Caroline Feraday

 Caroline is the recipient of ten Golden Mike Awards, including Best Radio News Reporting, Best Radio Use of Sound, Best Individual Writing, Best Entertainment Reporting, Best Business and Consumer Reporting, Best Radio News Reporting and Best Radio Medical & Science Reporting.

-She's also picked up two National Arts & Entertainment Awards from LA Press Club for Best One-on-One interview for 2021 and again for 2022.
+She's also picked up four National Arts & Entertainment Awards from LA Press Club for Best One-on-One interview for 2021 and again for 2022, and in 2024 for Diversity and Use of Sound.

 She is also the winner of a 2024 Regional Edward R Murrow Award for Excellence in Writing.